bobzhang/zip.mbt/MIGRATION.md

 # Align features

-Maintain a checklist of which features are missed in the MoonBit library, and try to add tests and implement them one by one
+Maintain a checklist of which features are missed in the MoonBit library, and try to add tests and implement them one by one until you finish all features.